benhsz/parless/steps-to-implement.md

 Note: an exception may have to be made for parens when they are part of a string i.e. `"("` should show `"("` not `"◖"`.

+# Step 2

+Don't show closing parentheses pile-ups.

+If `(` are all visualized, it means the right amount closing parens are already there, so there's no need to show them anymore.

+    (define (factorial n)
+      (if (zero? n)
+          1
+          (* n (factorial (sub1 n)))))

+would look like

+    (define (factorial n)
+      (if (zero? n)
+          1
+          (* n (factorial (sub1 n)

+Note: it will take some experimenting to figure out the editor behaviour.
+Is it necessary to visualize those pile-ups again if the user wishes to edit the code, or can always hide them at all times?
+If not, they would have to re-appear with the presence of a mouse or text cursor.

+Also, if some closing parentheses are on their own line, it may be best to not hide them.
+Or maybe just show one instead of all of them.

 # Step 3

 Provide visual cues to point out atypical indentation.
+This is in preparation for the next step.
 It could be as simple as just having arrows to point it out, such as →

 For example